Quicken Loans mortgage review

 Quicken Loans reviews and complaints

-Quicken Loans is accredited with the Better Business Bureau (BBB) and as of November 2020 has 3.67 stars out of 5 based on 1,930 customer reviews.
-On Trustpilot, the lender has 4.4 out of 5 stars with 16,814 customer reviews.
+Quicken Loans is accredited with the Better Business Bureau (BBB) and as of July 2021 has 3.25 stars out of 5 based on 1,776 customer reviews.
+On Trustpilot, the lender has 4.4 out of 5 stars with 18,144 customer reviews.
 Most reviews praise the attentive, personalized service they receive from its mortgage officers.
 Even when dealing with multiple representatives, borrowers report a keen attention to detail.
-Borrowers liked using Quicken Loan’s MyQL to track the progress of their loan.
+Borrowers also liked using Quicken Loan’s MyQL to track the progress of their loan.

 However, some complaints point to hard credit inquiries without authorization during the application process.
 There are also reports that loan advisors were aggressive when trying to close the loan.